Dundee couple 'juggling' family life after baby Freddie arrives 13 weeks early

 Hayley suffers from blood clotting problems, which affected the placenta and Freddie’s oxygen and blood flow.

-At a scan two weeks after she was told he would need to come out early – the decision was made.
+Two weeks after she was told he would need to come out early, the decision was made.

 Hayley says: “I was told that we were preparing for delivery in the morning, and that was it.